marcionicolau/datacamp/README.md

 Any changes to this list require the course to be uploaded with `upload_course()` for the changes to take effect.

 ###Share the love
-A course is just a collection of chapters, and a chapter is essentially just a simple R markdown document.
+A course is just a collection of chapters, and a chapter is essentially just a simple R Markdown document.
 Therefore, you can easily collaborate with others on a course.
-For example, by sharing the [R markdown documents](https://github.com/data-camp/introduction_to_R) on GitHub.
+For example, by sharing the [R Markdown documents](https://github.com/data-camp/introduction_to_R) on GitHub.
 We believe this "open-course" type of collaboration for interactive R and statistics courses will benefit everyone.
 Check out the open-source repo of our "Introduction to R" course and help us improve it.

 ## Submission Correctness Tests